bluzDK/bluz-docs/docs/tutorials/bootloader.md

 The scripts are written in python and require version 2.7 to be installed.

 ##Performing a factory reset
-To enter the bootloader setup mode, you must perform the following steps:
+To perform a factory reset, you must perform the following steps:

 1. Hold the reset button or power bluz off completely
 2. Press and hold the BTN button